 Two men have been arrested following a burglary early on Tuesday morning at Shoregate Wharf Sailing Club (an MSBA member) near Upchurch.
 Several boats were broken into.
 Stolen items including power tools were recovered by police near to the scene.

 This 2013 BHC Marlin II ‘Extreme’ was stolen over the weekend of 17 June from Broadstairs in Kent.
 It’s very distinctive in being one of only three in this colour scheme – black hull and red trim.
 It’s fitted with an upgraded ‘Rampage’ engine and was taken on its trailer, so could very well be launched on the Medway or Swale.
-If you have any information, or see a hovercraft matching the description, please inform British Hovercraft Co or call Kent Police on 01622 690690.

 On Sunday afternoon, 9 April, a man fell about 10 feet onto another crew member from the mast of a yacht moored in Gillingham Reach.
 While the injured man was given oxygen, the Sheerness Inshore Lifeboat fetched a paramedic from an ambulance waiting at Gillingham Marina and then transferred him ashore.
 We understand the man suffered broken ribs.

 There were two jet skis and eight personal watercraft (PWCs) in the area at the time and some of these were creating a lot of wash which was a nuisance and hazard to youngsters being trained in dinghy sailing at the Strand.
 The speed limit here is 6 knots (approx 7mph).
 Trevor Peen, a director of Medway Watersports, radioed Medway VTS to report this activity but could not get a response.
 When he called by phone he was told there was nothing they could do.